Existence of a Non-Zero $(0,1)$-Vector in the Row Space of Adjacency Matrices of Simple Graphs: Introduction

 Akbari et al. \cite{Cameron-akbaria-conjecture} conjectured that in fact $m(r)=n(r).$ In \cite{maximum-order-adjacency-matrices} Haemers and Peeters proved the conjecture for graphs containing an induced matching of size $\frac{r}{2}$ or an induced subgraph consisting of a matching of size $\frac{(r-3)}{2}$ and a cycle of length $3.$ In \cite{Ghorbani-combinatorica}, Ghorbani et al. showed that if the conjecture is not true, then there would be a counterexample of rank at most $46.$ It was also shown that the order of every reduced graph of rank $r$ is at most $8n(r)+14.$ Royle \cite{the-rank-cograph-Royal} proved that the rank of every reduced graph containing no path of length $3$ as an induced subgraph is equal to the order.
 In \cite{Ghorbani-DiscM-max-order-tree}, the authors proved that every reduced tree of rank $r$ has at most $t(r)=\frac{3r}{2}-1$ vertices and characterized all reduced trees of rank $r$ and order $t(r).$ Besides, they proved that any reduced bipartite graph of rank $r$ has at most $b(r)=2^{\frac{r}{2}}+\frac{r}{2}-1$ vertices.
 Also, in \cite{Ghorbani-JGT-max-order-triangle-free-graph}, the authors proved that each and every reduced non-bipartite triangle-free graph of rank $r$ has at most $c(r)$ vertices, where $c(r)=3\cdot2^{\lfloor\frac{r}{2}\rfloor-2}+\lfloor\frac{r}{2}\rfloor.$

-In \cite{Cameron-akbaria-conjecture} Akbari, Cameron, and Khosrovshahi proposed the following conjecture about the row space of graphs. \begin{conj}[Question 2, \cite{Cameron-akbaria-conjecture}] Let $\Gamma$ be a graph with at least one edge.
-If $A(\Gamma)$ is the adjacency matrix of $\Gamma,$ then there exists a non-zero $(0,1)$-vector in the row space of $A(\Gamma)$ (over the real numbers) which does not occur as a row of $A(\Gamma).$ \end{conj} If Conjecture \ref{conj: Cameron on row space} is true for all graphs with at least one edge, then by using Theorem $3$ of \cite{rank-vertex-addition} one can see that the function $m(r)$ is an increasing function. \begin{exmp} Consider the graphs in Figure \ref{fig:example of conj}.
-The adjacency matrices of these graphs are Notice that in the matrix $A(\Gamma_1), R_1+R_2=(1, 1, 1, 1, 1)$ but $(1, 1, 1, 1, 1)$ does not occur as a row of $A(\Gamma_1).$ In case of $A(\Gamma_2), R_1+R_2=(1,1,1,0,1,0)$ but $(1,1,1,0,1,0)$ does not occur as a row of $A(\Gamma_2).$ So, both the matrices $A(\Gamma_1)$ and $A(\Gamma_2)$ satisfy the conjecture. \end{exmp} In this article, we prove that Conjecture \ref{conj: Cameron on row space} is true for all graphs with diameter $\geq 4.$ Besides, in the remaining two cases that is, for graphs with diameter is equal to $2$ or $3,$ we report some progress in support of the conjecture.
+In \cite{Cameron-akbaria-conjecture} Akbari, Cameron, and Khosrovshahi proposed the following conjecture about the row space of graphs. \begin{conjecture}[Question 2, \cite{Cameron-akbaria-conjecture}] Let $\Gamma$ be a graph with at least one edge.
+If $A(\Gamma)$ is the adjacency matrix of $\Gamma,$ then there exists a non-zero $(0,1)$-vector in the row space of $A(\Gamma)$ (over the real numbers) which does not occur as a row of $A(\Gamma).$ \end{conjecture} If Conjecture \ref{conj: Cameron on row space} is true for all graphs with at least one edge, then by using Theorem $3$ of \cite{rank-vertex-addition} one can see that the function $m(r)$ is an increasing function.
+This reflects a growing complexity or ``capacity" for graphs with higher rank to accommodate more vertices while still adhering to the conditions imposed by the rank.
+The increasing nature of $m(r)$ supports the conjecture $m(r)=n(r)$ by demonstrating that the size of graphs with a given rank grows predictably, ensuring that the rank constraints and graph sizes are tightly coupled.
+Moreover, This problem bridges graph theory and linear algebra, specifically focusing on how linear combinations of rows can lead to new insights about the graph's structure.
+Investigating the existence of non-zero $(0,1)$-vectors in the row space could lead to a deeper understanding of how adjacency matrices can encode graph-theoretic information and how graphs with certain properties (such as connectivity or degree distribution) might influence the rank and row space of their adjacency matrices. \begin{example} Consider the graphs in Figure \ref{fig:example of conj}.
+The adjacency matrices of these graphs are Notice that in the matrix $A(\Gamma_1), R_1+R_2=(1, 1, 1, 1, 1)$ but $(1, 1, 1, 1, 1)$ does not occur as a row of $A(\Gamma_1).$ In case of $A(\Gamma_2), R_1+R_2=(1,1,1,0,1,0)$ but $(1,1,1,0,1,0)$ does not occur as a row of $A(\Gamma_2).$ So, both the matrices $A(\Gamma_1)$ and $A(\Gamma_2)$ satisfy the conjecture. \end{example} In this article, we prove that Conjecture \ref{conj: Cameron on row space} is true for all graphs with diameter $\geq 4.$ Besides, in the remaining two cases that is, for graphs with diameter is equal to $2$ or $3,$ we report some progress in support of the conjecture.

 The plan of the paper is as follows.
 In Section \ref{Sec: basic, notation and preliminaries}, we mention some earlier known results.
 The main results of this article are described in Section \ref{Sec: main results}.
 Finally, the proofs of the main results are given in Section \ref{Sec: proof of main thm}.